 Sen. Manchin became a successful businessman after attending West Virginia University on a football scholarship.

 Sen. Manchin is an avid pilot, outdoorsman, hunter, angler and motorcyclist.
 He has been married for more than four decades to the former Gayle Conelly of Beckley.
-They have three children: Heather, Joseph IV and Brooke, and are the proud grandparents of Joseph V, Sophie, Kelsey, Madeline, Chloe, Jack, Carly and Vivian.
+They have three children: Heather, Joseph IV and Brooke, and are the proud grandparents of Joseph V, Sophie, Kelsey, Madeline, Chloe, Jack, Carly, Vivian, Beaux and Knox.